A1 · Beginner Pronouns & Referencing

 Third Person him, her, it them

 This is their most common use.
-They receive the action of the verb.
+They sit directly after an action verb to receive the action.

-Object pronouns always follow prepositions (e.g., to, for, with, at, from, by).
+Object pronouns are legally required to follow prepositions (words like to, for, with, at, from, by, about).

 Give the book to me.